FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 This recipes takes an interest in datasets with information about small chemical compounds, particularly datasets with an SDF file or spreadsheet with SMILES.
 But the registration itself in Wikidata to make it more findable works for any dataset.
-The registration in Wikidata makes the metadata more findable by itself.
+The registration in Wikidata makes the metadata more findable by itself {footcite}`Waagmeester2020`.
 This [Wikidata:Introduction](https://www.wikidata.org/wiki/Wikidata:Introduction) describes the principle ideas and data model that will make this recipe easier to follow.

 Importantly, Wikidata allows the dataset to be used as reference in Wikidata to support statements.
 For example, if the dataset contains a logP value,